Legal protection and insolvency

 Record amounts were paid to creditors

-In 2022, 2.8 million cases were submitted to the National Enforcement Authority, which is around 1.3 per cent less than in 2021.
-The number of cases related to social and healthcare services – which has been increasing for several years now – decreased around 13 per cent.
-In contrast, in 2022, the number of cases related to taxes increased by around 2.5 per cent compared with the previous year.
-The number of private law cases continued to increase slightly.
-The number of corporate debtors increased by more than five per cent.
+In 2024, 2.8 million cases were submitted to the National Enforcement Authority, which is around 8.2 per cent more than in 2023.
+In contrast, in 2024, the number of cases related to taxes increased by around 1.2 per cent compared with the previous year.
+Private law cases creased by nearly 4%.
+The number of corporate debtors increased 2,5 per cent.

 Half of Finns live in Helsinki and other parts of Southern Finland, and more than half of new companies are established there.
 This is reflected in the regional distribution of enforcement matters.
 Indebtedness increases the risk of participating in the shadow economy.